bufbuild-ru/docs/docs/breaking/rules/index.md

 }
 ```

+::: tip Note
-::: tip This is a new rule that can only be used with `v2` configuration files.
+This is a new rule that can only be used with `v2` configuration files.
 :::

 ### `FIELD_NO_DELETE`